Lessons

 2. Two products, one team, limited runway is a hard constraint

-Megam v1 and Rio/OS were different enough to require separate narratives, separate architecture explanations, and separate customer motions.
+Megam Vertice (the v1 product) and Rio/OS were different enough to require separate narratives, separate architecture explanations, and separate customer motions.
 That split made Rio/OS more expensive than a simple rewrite.

 3. Open source is not distribution by itself